CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

    - eduun = education,
    - nstuun = institution.
 (9)

-3. <a id="modes" />MODES.
+3. MODES.
 If the larger signs are omitted in abbreviating, their omission should (10) be indicated by mode, that is by bringing the outline and writing the termination close (11) to the first part of-the word.

    - The omission of B P or V is indicated by (12) mode I, that is by writing the termination above; thus